Florida's DeSantis flies dozens of "illegal immigrants" to Martha's Vineyard, escalating tactic against "sanctuary destinations"

 While DeSantis' office didn't elaborate on their legal status, many migrants who cross the border illegally from Mexico are temporarily shielded from deportation after being freed by U.S. authorities to pursue asylum in immigration courts — as allowed under U.S law and international treaty — or released on humanitarian parole.

-Massachusetts' Gov. Charlie Baker, a Republican, said he was in touch with local officials and that short-term shelter was being provided.
+Terry MacCormack, press secretary for Massachusetts' Governor Charlie Baker, a Republican, said in a statement that the state's executive was "in touch with local officials regarding the arrival of migrants in Martha's Vineyard."

+"At this time, short-term shelter services are being provided by local officials, and the Administration will continue to support those efforts," MacCormack said.

 State Rep. Dylan Fernandes, who represents Martha's Vineyard, tweeted: "Our island jumped into action putting together 50 beds, giving everyone a good meal, providing a play area for the children, making sure people have the healthcare and support they need.
 We are a community that comes together to support immigrants."